samedicorp/samedicorp.github.io/_posts/2022-09-06-modula-example.md

 Footnotes:

-[^1]: In the packed script, though, everything is internal and the prefixes are used simply to identify the modules.
+[^1]: During development, these prefixes correspond to installation locations with the game's `lua` folder.
+In the packed script, though, everything is internal and the prefixes are used simply to identify the modules.

 [^2]: Note that a script can have multiple modules of its own if it wants, and it doesn't have to use any particular name for them.
 Often having a single one is enough though, and having a standard name is a good convention.